 Stage Description 1 When the client invokes a oneway operation over MQ, an MQ transaction is initiated.
 After the request message is pushed onto the client side of the MQ request queue, the MQ transaction is committed.
-2 MQ-Series is responsible for reliably transmitting the request message from the client side of the MQ transport to the route side of the MQ transport.
+2 MQ-Series is responsible for reliably transmitting the request message from the client side of the MQ transport to the router side of the MQ transport.
 3 When the router pulls the request message off the incoming queue, an Artix transaction is initiated.

-Stage Description 4 The router routes the request message to the appropriate destination endpoint.
+4 The router routes the request message to the appropriate destination endpoint.
 In this example, the destination endpoint uses the MQ transport.
 5 MQ-Series is responsible for reliably transmitting the request message from the router side of the MQ transport to the target server side of the MQ transport.
 6 When the target server pulls the request message off the incoming queue, an Artix transaction is initiated.

+Router configuration

-Router configuration The router must be configured to load a transaction coordinator, because the router is responsible for initiating Artix transactions whenever it receives an MQ request message.
+The router must be configured to load a transaction coordinator, because the router is responsible for initiating Artix transactions whenever it receives an MQ request message.
 That is, you need to add one of the following plug-ins to the orb_plugins list in the Artix configuration (depending on your preferred transaction system): ws_coordination_service, ots_lite, or ots_encina.

-For details of how to select a transaction system, see "Selecting a Transaction System" on page 51.
-Target server configuration In this particular scenario (where the destination endpoint is an MQ endpoint), it is also necessary to configure the target server to load a transaction coordinator plug-in. different t load a tra the same System" c in the tran her hand, if the destination endpoint was configured to use a ransport-for example, SOAP/HTTP-it would not be necessary to insaction coordinator and you could configure the target server in way as the server examples described in "Selecting a Transaction on page 51.
-In this case, the target server could participate directly insaction initiated in the router and the router's transaction or would be responsible for coordinating the transaction.
+For details of how to select a transaction system, see "Selecting a Transaction System" on page 27.

+Target server configuration

+In this particular scenario (where the destination endpoint is an MQ endpoint), it is also necessary to configure the target server to load a transaction coordinator plug-in.

+On the other hand, if the destination endpoint was configured to use a different transport-for example, SOAP/HTTP-it would not be necessary to load a transaction coordinator and you could configure the target server in the same way as the server examples described in "Selecting a Transaction System" on page 27.
+In this case, the target server could participate directly in the transaction initiated in the router and the router's transaction coordinator would be responsible for coordinating the transaction.